 28. 23% of large companies incorporate VR, 11% use AR, and 9% AI technology in their learning technologies.
 In contrast, only 5% or less of small corporations incorporate similar methods.

 29. Engaging learning management systems help to build your learners’ skill sets!
-In fact, 98% of EE’s employees agreed that their digital skills had improved after introducing our learning management system, The Academy LMS, to the organisation.
+In fact, 98% of EE’s employees agreed that their digital skills had improved after introducing our learning management system, Growth Engineering LMS, to the organisation.

 Got a spare five minutes while waiting for a meeting to start?
 Great!
 That’s all the time you need to complete a microlearning unit.
 In the end, these small efforts will make a significant impact!